 Account creation requires far more than typing a person’s name and email address.
 Most organizations will need to enter a user into their HR and payroll systems.
 The user will also need a directory account; this is an Active Directory (AD) account for most.

 Users still require permissions and group memberships, which determine access rights to various folders and shares within the network.
-You wouldn’t want every employee to have unrestricted access to a cabinet of each other’s HR file.
+You wouldn’t want every employee to have unrestricted access to a cabinet of each other’s HR files.
 Similarly, you wouldn’t want those same files stored on the network without protection.
 Network permissions and group memberships are further complicated by the different levels within the file system’s hierarchical structure.
 Because it’s easier, some newly created users are given too much access.

 Account creation continues with user provisioning.
-Does the user needs access to Google resources (G Suite)?
+Does the user need access to Google resources (G Suite)?
 They’ll need that account set up.
 How about the organization’s Dropbox storage?
 They’ll need that one too.
 What about a CRM system like Salesforce?
-Individual account setup not included.
+Individual account setup is not included.
 In modern business environments, software applications facilitate operations.
 Most enterprise software applications require user accounts.

 Reviews & Updates